Galdogob: Overview

-The second largest hospital in the Mudug region, Galdogob General Hospital is located in this town, which serves both residents and surrounding areas.
+The second largest hospital in the region, Galdogob general hospital, is located in this town, which serves both residents and surrounding areas.

 In October 2014, the firm Tawakal Money Express (Tawakal) began construction of the four-storey Tawakal Plaza Galdogob.
 The building features a Tawakal Global Bank customer and financial services center, conference and event halls, restaurant and coffee shop facilities, and a luxury hotel.

 In 2016 Tawakal Money Express finished building a large multi purpose structure in Galdogob market area.

 Galdogob and the surrounding region are served by the Galdogob Airport.
 A major renovation of the facility was launched in 2020 and the first scheduled flight departed in 2022.
 The airport was inaugurated by Fardowsa Osman Egal, the Minister of Transport and Civil Aviation of Somalia with the event attended by several officers from Puntland.